When the temperature rises, things begin heating up with fleas, too.

 Unfortunately, this is an easy way that worms pass between pets….we all know pets can be gross, so enough said!

-All parasites have the potential to pass on some fairly frightful diseases, which is why it’s key to keep vigilant and practice routine parasite control.
+All parasites have the potential to pass on diseases (some of which can be very serious), which is why it’s key to be on your A game and practice routine parasite control.

 Can my indoor pet still get fleas?